membraneframework-labs/guide/guide/creating_element/synchronization.md

 ### Example

 Let's consider a real-life example: [PortAudio sink element](https://github.com/membraneframework/membrane-element-portaudio).
-It plays audio to the devices in your system via PortAudio library - open-source wrapper for .
-The native API exposed by this library is based on the callback - whenever PortAudio wants more data, it invokes a registered callback.
+It plays audio to the devices in your system via PortAudio library - open-source wrapper for audio I/O APIs on different platforms.
+The element uses PortAudio API based on a callback - whenever PortAudio wants more data, it invokes the registered callback.
 So, to make sure audio samples produced by other elements in a pipeline, this element should export a clock in which the current time is based on the amount of audio samples consumed by PortAudio.

 First important thing is to notice is the `def_clock` macro invocation inside sink's module: